 How often should you change your newborn’s diaper at night?
 Give yourself a little wiggle room, mama.
 According to Nanit, if your newborn is sleeping and they’ve only lightly soiled their diaper (ie: peed a little), you can probably let them sleep.
-Sleep is tough to come by with a little one, and if the diaper is only lightly soiled, their bottom shouldn’t develop a rash.
+Sleep is tough to come by with a little one, and if the diaper is only lightly soiled, their bottom shouldn’t become too irritated or develop a rash.

 How Often Should You Change Cloth Diapers?

 If you’re cloth diapering, you won’t want to wait long before changing that diaper.
-Cloth diapers are not as absorbent as their disposable counterparts, meaning baby will feel discomfort faster and be more likely to develop a mean diaper rash if that diaper stays on too long.
+Cloth diapers are not as absorbent as their disposable counterparts, meaning baby will feel discomfort faster and be more likely to develop a diaper rash if that diaper stays on too long.

 A good rule of thumb for newborns is to change cloth diapers every two hours.
 For older babies, you may be able to wait as long as four hours since they have fewer urine and bowel movements than newborns.